percona/repo-config-docs/source/percona-release.rst

 This example enables installing a pre-release version of Percona Server for MySQL 8.0.

-More examples: All steps for installing a specific Percona product
+Example: All steps for installing a specific Percona product
 ================================================================================

 .. rubric:: Percona XtraDB Cluster 8.0 on CentOS 7: